realpython/materials/chatgpt-mentor/README.md

 ## Prompts

-The repository also contains an additional file called [prompts.md](prompts.md) that list all the prompts used in the tutorial.
+The repository also contains an additional file called [prompts.md](prompts.md) that lists all the prompts used in the tutorial.
 If you want to try them in your own ChatGPT conversations, then you can copy the prompts from that file.

 ## Author